-Following the results of Theorems 5 and 6, we achieve significant savings in terms of the number of runs compared to the full design $\mathbf{S}{m,q}$ by using the screening designs produced by Algorithms 2 and 3.
-To further demonstrate the efficiency of these designs, Figure 6 in the Supplementary Materials shows the D-efficiency of the designs $\mathbf{S}{n,m,q}^{\text{pwo}}$ under the PWO model for several values of m and q.
-In general, we find that once the run size is sufficiently large enough to estimate the PWOS model, the design after row rearrangement is quite efficient, with D-efficiency greater than 0.80.
-From these results we conclude that between the three construction methods, we can generate designs that are efficient, parsimonious, and in some cases optimal for estimating one or both of the screening models.
-Our goal is now to see how researchers can use these designs in practice through some simulated order-of-addition screening experiments.
+the efficiency of these designs, Figure 6 in the Supplementary Material shows the D-efficiency of the designs $\mathbf{S}{n,m,q}^{\mathrm{pwo}}$ under the PWO model for several values of m and q.
+In general, we find that once the run size is sufficiently large to estimate the PWOS model, the design after a row rearrangement is quite efficient, with D-efficiency greater than 0.80.
+Thus, we conclude that between the three construction methods, we can generate designs that are efficient, parsimonious, and in some cases, optimal for estimating one or both of the screening models.
+In the next section, we show how to use these designs in practice using simulated order-of-addition screening experiments.